 - Parking volunteers direct vehicle traffic to ensure an orderly parking process for burners entering and exiting the event.
 You’ll help people park their cars so that they avoid parking anyone in (including themselves), and maximize the efficiency of all those cars leaving at the end of the event, regardless of the weather and the number of vehicles trying to go home.

 - You’ll be on your feet and under the open sky.
 Getting dressed up can help your shift go by easier: for you, your fellow volunteers, and the people you’re helping.
-But it’s not manditory, and your department might (no guarantees!) have fun things for you to put on to support the vibe.
+But it’s not mandatory, and your department might (no guarantees!) have fun things for you to put on to support the vibe.

 - Parking shifts meet at the Parking tent in the front field.
-Shift Leads should be comfortable with the strong possiblity of having to use a handheld radio as part of their shift.
+Shift Leads should be comfortable with the strong possibility of having to use a handheld radio as part of their shift.

 - Good to bring: comfortable shoes, sunscreen/big hat and-or umbrella/raincoat, and water– parking can be surprisingly thirsty work.